Leo3418/leo3418.github.io/collections/_posts/en/2020-11-20-gentoo-hands-on.md

   example, the author of <http://rglinuxtech.com/>, which I discovered when searching for a solution to [the Raspberry Pi USB issue][raspi-usb], seems to enjoy building the `rc` versions of Linux kernel.
-If he would like to let the system's package mamager take care of the `rc` kernels, then Gentoo would be the distribution for him.
+If he would like to let the system's package manager take care of the `rc` kernels, then Gentoo would be the distribution for him.

   Of course, you may choose to manage self-built programs on your own, but